nourahamads/Scholarship-Data/README.md

 ## conclusion
- finally , the next move is bulid model to predict the number of students for next year . the goals of this project is to expect the number of the needs jobs , and which the major we have it .
+ finally , the next move is bulid model to predict the number of students for next year . the goals of this project is to expect the number of the needs jobs , and which the major we have it . the most challenge I faced is the chart visible with poor quality of the X label .